ulrichwohak/ulrichwohak.github.io/research.md

 * Semiparametric Estimation of Oaxaca-Blinder Decompositions with Continuous Groups (with Weige Huang, Preliminary Version available on request)

 * Censored Quantile Difference in Differences (with Tong Li and Tatsushi Oka, In progress)

-* Difference in Differences with a Continuous Treatment (with Pedro Sant'Anna, In progress)